DOI-ONRR/doi-extractives-data/_explore/default.md

       <h5 class="landing-heading"><a href="{{site.baseurl}}/explore/federal-revenue-by-location/">Federal revenue by location</a></h5>
       <button class="accordion-button" accordion-button title="Toggle for federal revenue by location"></button>
       <div class="accordion-content">
-        <p class="landing-description">Revenue from extractive industries on federal lands and waters in fiscal year 2013 totaled about $13.4 billion, or 0.4% of total $3.4 trillion in revenue collected across the federal government. <a href="{{site.baseurl}}/explore/federal-revenue-by-location/">Explore revenues on federal lands and waters</a> from 2004 to 2013 by state, county and offshore areas.</p>
+        <p class="landing-description">Revenue from extractive industries on federal lands and waters in fiscal year 2013 totaled about $13.4 billion, or 0.4% of total $3.4 trillion in revenue collected across the federal government. <a href="{{site.baseurl}}/explore/federal-revenue-by-location/">Explore revenue on federal lands and waters</a> from 2004 to 2013 by state, county and offshore areas.</p>
       </div>
     </div>
     <div class="container-half landing-section" accordion-item accordion-open="true">